OPTIMAL TIME FOR TRAINING: WHEN AND WHY?

 Work on the development of speed-strength skills, coordination abilities and joint mobility will be most successful if conducted in the range of 4-6 PM.
 It is at this time that the highest peak of these motor abilities is observed.

 Working on your endurance is recommended for late in the evening - from 4 to 7 PM.
 At this time, the maximum values of oxygen consumption, pulmonary ventilation, systolic blood volume, cardiac output, and etc. are realized.
 At the same time, athletes more easily overcome the feeling of fatigue because more intense restorative processes take place.
 When training twice a day - in the morning and at the end of the day - the maximum capacity for work should be done in the second training session.
-This information will be useful for crossfitters when planning several workouts per day.
+This information will be useful for functional athletes when planning several workouts per day.

 The natural diurnal variations of vegetative functions, undoubtedly leave an impact on the magnitude of variations in the indices of special working capacity.
 When the time of employment coincides with the physiological peak of your vital activity, the level of working capacity from the point of view of physiological activity proves to be higher in comparison with what is observed when conducting studies at other times.

 It is important to ensure that the workout time is as stable as possible, since a scheduled workout that changes day to day is accompanied by a decrease in the performance of athletes and a weakening of recovery processes after loads, which can only serve to affect the quality of the training process.
 Training times can and must change only before competitions, which will be held at different times of the day, or even in a different time zone.